zhufuyi/sponge/README.md

 docker-compose ps
 ```

-Way 3: Run in k8s
+Way 3: Run in k8s.
+Prerequisite: `docker` and `kubectl` are already installed.

 ```bash
 # Build the image